Bilenie/portfolio-bilenie/README.md

 ##Usage

 Open the deployed URL in the web browser. "#"
+Open the repo URL by coping this ling."#"
 ![alt text](./assets/images/challenge2_720.png)

 The deployed web page should look similar to the above image formating and structure.